vangelif/to-do-list/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [Insert popup windows]

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, <a href="https://github.com/vangelif/to-do-list/issues/new">issues, and feature requests are welcome</a>!
 Feel free to come in touch with the author and arrange a meeting and make your contributions truly valuable.

 ## ⭐️ Show your support <a name="support"></a>